NISYSLAB/Emory-BMI-GSoC/README.md

 **Current Status:** We developed the concore library initially in Python, and then implemented support for other languages.
 The contributor will work towards a reference implementation in Java in this project.
 The successful completion of this project will expand the user base of concore to include Java developers.

+**Expected Outcomes:** A complete reference implementation of the concore Library in Java.

 **Required Skills:** Java and Python

 **Code Challenge:** Demonstration of previous expertise in Java and Python can be beneficial.